Ban sneaky late payment fees on your energy bills

-Together we can put pressure on Energy Minister Josh Frydenberg to urgently adopt these important recommendations so that big energy companies will start playing fair.
+Together we can put pressure on Energy Minister Angus Taylor to urgently adopt these important recommendations so that big energy companies will start playing fair.

 No, we’re saying that retailers shouldn’t be allowed to charge unreasonable late payment fees disguised as pay on time “discounts”.